-Startup funding support is crucial because establishing a startup business means risking a high failure rate as an average of 20% of Canadian startups fail to develop during their first year, and roughly 60% are unable to sufficiently excel within their initial three years.
-And according to CBInsights, 38% of startups dissolve due to lack of cash or ability to raise new capital, highlighting the critical importance of funding support for startups to achieve success.
+Establishing a startup business means understanding the risks of high failure rate as an average of 20% of Canadian startups fail to develop during their first year, and roughly 60% are unable to sufficiently excel within their initial three years.
+Although, according to CBInsights, 38% of startups dissolve due to lack of cash or ability to raise new capital, highlighting the critical importance of funding support for startups to achieve success.

 The search for financial support, strong resources, and guided mentorship should be a vital focus for any entrepreneur wishing to break through the glass ceiling that prevents many startup businesses from reaching great heights.